Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 - explanation :-
 - `null` and `undefined` both are special value that represent the absence of a value / Data
-- if you know JavaScript Execution context than read it otherwise [click here](/javascript/notes-of-js/02-part.md/#how-js-work) to read about js execution context
+- if you know JavaScript Execution context than read it otherwise [click here](/javascript/notes-of-js/02-part.md/#how-js-work) to read about JS execution context

 - null :-
   - `null` -> `object`
-  - some people think this is is mistake in language design
+  - some people (developer suggest that) think this is is mistake in language design
   - null represent no value or no object , it need to be assign explicitly
   - it (may) be a bug in JavaScript implementation that why it return `type` for `null` is `object`
   - this bug never fix because it would broke existing code on the web.
 - undefined:-
-  - `undefined` is a primitive datatype and automatically assign to the all variable (even function parameter) due to phase 1 `memory creation` of javascript execution context
+  - `undefined` is a primitive datatype and automatically assign to the all variable (even function parameter) due to phase 1 `memory creation` of JavaScript execution context
   - that why it return `type` for `undefined` is `undefined`

 </details>